 Reflecting on your own practice, how many times a day do you get asked questions regarding minor ailments?
 From diarrhea to eczema and warts, seeing patients who suffer from minor ailments is an everyday occurrence.
 The Ontario Pharmacists Association (OPA) and Canadian Pharmacists Association (CPhA) have partnered to develop a comprehensive professional development program, that covers a wide variety of minor ailments.
 Each minor ailment module includes patient assessment, differential diagnosis, red flags for referral, treatment alternatives (including prescription drugs), treatment algorithms, and patient counselling, monitoring and follow-up.

-This full program covers 32 conditions commonly seen in practice.
+This program covers 32 conditions commonly seen in practice.
 This series of modules is a self-directed online program that uses patient cases to help translate theory into practice.
 This program covers dermatological, gastrointestinal, respiratory, musculoskeletal and ocular conditions, and more.
-The full program covers all the stand-alone subsets described below at a more cost-effective price.
+The full program covers the stand-alone subsets described below at a more cost-effective price.

 - Describe the pathophysiology.

 - Assess the patient's symptoms to determine next steps – treatment/therapy, referral or other.

 - Recognize red flags signalling referral to a physician.

 - Compare and contrast available treatment options, including prescription options where merited, with respect to efficacy, safety and indications for use.

 - Educate the patient on the correct use of the recommended treatment option(s).